jasperroebroek/focal-stats/docs/source/notebooks/custom_focal_stats.rst

 .. image:: custom_focal_stats_files/custom_focal_stats_17_1.png

-This can be captured in a custom focal_mean function as follows:
+This can be captured in a custom focal mean function as follows:

 .. code:: python

-    def focal_mean(a, window):
+    def custom_focal_mean(a, window):
         a_windowed = rolling.rolling_window(a, window=window)
         return a_windowed.mean(axis=(2, 3))

-Resulting in the same image:
+This comes close to the ``focal_mean`` function implemented in this codebase

 .. code:: python